Nicola Mumford – Chair of Trustees

 Stephen Krag – Trustee

-Stephen was appointed a trustee of Pancreatic Cancer Action on 11th April 2017 and chairs the Finance Committee.
+Stephen was appointed a trustee of Pancreatic Cancer Action in April 2017.

 Hugh Goodfellow – Trustee